What exactly are they made from?

-How can I tell my customers about the biodegradable packaging?
+How can I tell my customers about the compostable packaging?

-If you place an order with us, we will send you our e-HERO Media Kit, including images and information sheets to send to your customers and/or display on your website.
+If you place an order with us, you will receive a link to our Retailer Media Pack, including images and information sheets to send to your customers and/or display on your website.

 Are the white strips covering the adhesive also compostable?